excelsky/msan622/final-project/README.md

 As of data munging, I deleted rows that have NA's.
 In this case, the NA was coded as ' ?' which is different from '?'.
 It took a decent time for me to figure out the difference.
 The original dataset has 32561 rows and there are still 30162 rows left after this munging.
 Thus, this deletion technique is easier and much advisable than other techniques such as converting NA's into a categorical variable, as the data is preserved by 92%.

 I deleted a column called `fnlwgt`, because it is not easy to interprete and explain to other people.
 I changed the nomenclature in `levels()` of factors in order to increase the readability.
+Specifically, I deleted unnecessary leading spaces and changed hyphens to spaces.
+From ` United-States` to `United States` is an example.

 ### Techniques ###